 Do not withdraw retirement funds - Using retirement funds for college should always be considered carefully, as the funds may be needed in retirement.
 These retirement accounts are not included as assets on the FAFSA, because they are intended to be used for retirement.
 If you decide to use your IRA, Roth IRA or 401k savings plan to help pay for a top college, it is best to wait until the last year of college when it is not a base year for a FAFSA, or to take a loan from your 401(k) for college tuition expenses.
 See College Savings Plans for tips on saving for college.

-Don’t take out a home equity loan - With home prices dropping in recent years, many people have lost so much equity that using the home equity for college financial assistance is not even an option.
-In fact in most cases, you should never leverage your home equity, as you could risk losing your home.
-But if you have a lot of equity that you feel comfortable using for college, a line of credit is a better choice.
+Don’t take out a home equity loan - Although it can be tempting to take out. a home equity loan, you should think twice before you leverage your home equity, as you could risk losing your home.
+But if you have a lot of equity that you feel comfortable using for college, a line of credit is a better choice than a home equity loan.
 You can write checks for just the amount you need, vs. taking out a loan and having the unspent funds counted against you when the Expected Family Contribution or EFC is determined.

 Just remember to review your financial aid offers carefully, as some schools will not fully fund your need, and some offers may be mostly student loans which must be repaid, not scholarships and grants, which are free money for college.